shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> select ParameterIndex from Signatures where MorseGraphIndex=8 or MorseGraphIndex=10 or ...
+  select ParameterIndex from Signatures where MorseGraphIndex=8 or MorseGraphIndex=10 or ...

 Nope!
 Ack!
 Don't do that.
 Instead, try this:

 .. code-block:: sql

-  sqlite> create temp table GotAtLeastFour as select MorseGraphIndex from MorseGraphVertices where Vertex=3;
+  create temp table GotAtLeastFour as select MorseGraphIndex from MorseGraphVertices where Vertex=3;

 Now ``GotAtLeastFour`` is the table of results we were just considering.
 We told SQLite it was temporary, so it knows this isn't going to be a permanent citizen of our database.
 We can use it with the ``Signatures`` table as follows:

 .. code-block:: sql

-  sqlite> select GROUP_CONCAT(ParameterIndex) from Signatures natural join GotAtLeastFour;
+  select GROUP_CONCAT(ParameterIndex) from Signatures natural join GotAtLeastFour;

 .. code-block:: sql